oVirt/ovirt-site/source/detailedfeature/detailed-osn-integration.html.md

     -   CIDR - An IP address specifying the network name plus the net mask prefix. e.g. 10.0.0.0/24
         -   This will be used to allocate addresses to VMs on the subnet.
     -   IP version - Can choose either ipv4 (default) or ipv6
-    -   Gateway IP - Optional to specify if a gateway exists on the subnet or not (if null).
 *   The subnet will be used to allocate IPs to VMs on the external network.
     -   If no subnets exist, the VM will not receive an IP.
     -   If a subnet exists, the VM will receive an IP from it.